Vladislavovna2407/Calculator/README.md

 Application structure:
 The css folder consists of a single css file.
 The js folder consists of a single JavaScript file.
+To launch eslinter use command npm run lint.